 First Friday of the school year.

-On or near September 29, the festival of Michaelmas, in which children experience the image of good overcoming evil in the reenactment of the hero slaying the dragon, is celebrated with an assembly and play.
+On or near September 29, the festival of Michaelmas, in which children experience the image of good overcoming evil in the reenactment of the hero subduing the dragon, is celebrated with a play.
 Celebrating Michaelmas reminds us of the value of hard work, steadfastness, strength, and courage.

 Martinmas Lantern Walk

 November.
 Two separate lantern walks are held: one for children in the preschool/kindergarten and one for children in Grades 1 through Grade Three.
 At dusk, children gather in the playground with their parents.
-The children are then led out of the school by their teachers, carrying lighted lanterns they have prepared, in a procession through the darkened garden and into Gibbons Park.
+The children are then led on a short walk by their teachers, carrying lighted lanterns they have prepared, in a procession through the darkened garden and into Gibbons Park.
 As they walk, they sing songs about lighting the darkness.
 Each light carried in the dark signifies the inner light we must hold throughout the long, dark winter.

 Handmade for the Holidays